filievski/filievski.github.io/_pages/research.md

       <img style="width:400px" src="../images/entailment.png">
   </td>
   <td style="border: none">
-      <b>Commonsense reasoning:</b> Both commonsense psychology and naive physics are important topics for our team.
-We perform fundamental research on situational awareness, narrative understanding, and modeling of other agents.
-We focus on building robust methods that provide a faithful rationale for their reasoning.
+      <b>Commonsense reasoning:</b> Both commonsense psychology and naive physics are important topics for our lab.
+We perform fundamental research on situational awareness, narrative understanding, and video reasoning.
+We focus on building generalizable methods that provide a faithful rationale for their reasoning.
 We explore neuro-symbolic methods such as entailment trees, combining LLMs with deterministic engines, and reasoning with scene knowledge graphs.
   </td>
 </tr>
 <tr style="border: none;">